nens/threedi-docs/source/d_results_from_lizard.rst

 Results in Lizard
 =================================

+In general, stored results can be downloaded using the 3Di QGIS plugin or viewed and downloaded from the Lizard platform.
+The 'Basic Results' option includes the following derivations from calculation results for Lizard users:

+* Water level
+* temporal Water depth
+* temporal Waterlevel
+* Maximum flow velocity
+* Maximum rate of rise
+* Maximum water depth
+* Flood hazard rating

+The 'damage_estimation' option uses a module called "WaterSchadeSchatter" (currently only available in the Netherlands) which provides two products derived from the maximum water depth:

+* Damage estimation map
+* Damage estimation table

-3Di users that have access to Lizard can view and playback stored scenarios.
-Depending on your contract and location you may be able to view estimates of damage caused by inundation or flooding (waterschadeschatter).
+3Di users that have access to Lizard can view and playback stored scenarios through the portal.

 View stored results
 ---------------------